Microsoft 365 Government

 • With MPSA, multiple types of accounts can be covered by a single set of terms.

-• Self-provisioning is legal, and organizations can try out Online Services before placing an order thanks to MPSA.
+• Self-provisioning is legal, and entities can try out Online Services before placing an order thanks to MPSA.

-• Sales of Licenses to All Sizes of Government Agencies
+• Sales of licenses to all sizes of government entities

 Contracting Microsoft’s Cloud Services for Government Use: This contract allows you to acquire cloud services on a pay-as-you-go basis.
-Models of cloud solutions exist to meet the specific requirements of any given organization.
+Models of cloud solutions exist to meet the specific requirements of any government organization that needs infrastructure specific for government compliance requirements.

 Microsoft Azure Government (GovCloud)

-Microsoft Azure Government is a cloud platform tailored to the needs of government agencies, with features like built-in governance, multi-factor authentication, and support for FedRAMP and FIPS.
-The platform can be customized in three different ways.
-United States Department of Defense, State and Local Government, and Federal Government.
+Microsoft Azure Government is a cloud platform tailored to the needs of government entities, with features like built-in governance, multi-factor authentication, and support for FedRAMP and FIPS.
+The platform can be customized in three different ways: United States Department of Defense, State and Local Government, and Federal Government.

-State and Local Government Plans for Microsoft Office 365
+State, Local and Federal Government Plans for Microsoft Office 365

-Microsoft developed specialized versions of Office 365 to cater to government requirements and comply with regulations like it developed a cloud platform for the government.
+Microsoft developed specialized versions of Office 365 to cater to government requirements and comply with regulations.
 The choices are:

 • Servers used internally or by a group